-Transfer the pie to the upper rack of your oven, and bake for a further 25 minutes or more, as directed in your recipe, until the crust is golden, and the filling is bubbling and steaming.
+- Transfer the pie to the upper rack of your oven and bake for another 25 minutes or more, as directed in your recipe, until the crust is golden and the filling is bubbling and steaming.

 - Cool the pie for 10 to 15 minutes, then cut and serve it.

 For smaller individual pies, place them on the sheet pan and bake them entirely on the upper rack for 30 to 35 minutes.